Alia5/X4-rest-server/README.md

 ### Installation

+#### Release Builds:

+Extract and copy the `dbghelp.dll` to the game directory (the same as the X4.exe) The http-server is available as soon as the game starts

+#### Debug Builds:

+1. Make sure you don't have any release build currently installed!
-Inject the X4RestServer.dll with a Dll-Injector of your choice. (i.E. Cheat Engine)
+2. Inject the X4RestServer.dll with a Dll-Injector of your choice. (i.E. Cheat Engine)

-### Injecting with Cheat Engine
+##### Injecting with Cheat Engine

 1. Attach Cheat Engine to X4
 2. Add any address